PINKTAIGAH/MPhys-project/README.md

 # MPhys-project

-A repository to hold scripts and jupyter notebooks used throughout MPhys progect
+A repository to hold scripts and jupyter notebooks used throughout MPhys project

 ## Pre-requisites